nibrobb/luxafor-ui/README.md

 # Getting started

 ## Installation
-Pre-built binaries for the most common operating systems are available from [releases](https://github.com/nibrobb/luxafor-ui/releases), expand 'Assets' then choose the distribution that is right for your system.
+[Releases](https://github.com/nibrobb/luxafor-ui/releases), expand 'Assets' then choose the distribution that is right for your system.
 If you are on Mac, good luck.

 ### Post-install